-My consulting firm, ICB Consults, will have been around for two years this month.
+My consulting firm, KSYE, will have been around for two years this month.
 Running a consulting company is somewhat like running an online boutique.
-However, I have learned way more in the last two years from digging into this industry and carving out my own little style of consulting than I could have imagined.
-A consulting firm is only as great as the clients on its rooster.
+However, I have learned way more in the last two years from digging into this industry and carving out my own little consulting style than I could have imagined.
+A consulting firm is only as great as the clients on its roster.
 I’m always telling my clients that they are a reflection of my business.
-If they don’t succeed people will judge my business too.
+If they fail, people will judge my business too.
 Acquiring the right clients takes a lot of practice.
 Before implementing these practices to acquire new clients, always make sure to clearly state who your type of client is.
 This goes back to the “Characteristics of Your Ideal Client” post we had last month.

 Tweet About Your Service

-Hootsuite, Coschedule, and a couple of other scheduling apps can help you automate your social media; allowing you to broadcast your services.
-A very popular social media guru stated, he post the same tweets 4 times throughout the day, in order to, hit all of the time zones; thus ensuring he didn’t miss any potential clients.
-Make sure you are posting about your services at least 4 times a day through the use of scheduling.
-Make it easy for your audience when do this; direct them to the exact page on your website.
-That way they don’t have to search around.
+Hootsuite, Coschedule, and a couple of other scheduling apps can help you automate your social media, allowing you to broadcast your services.
+A viral social media guru stated he post the same tweets 4 times throughout the day to hit all of the time zones, thus ensuring he didn’t miss any potential clients.
+Make sure you are posting about your services at least 4 times a day through scheduling.
+Make it easy for your audience to direct them to the exact page on your website.
+That way, they don’t have to search around.
 Also, use Google URL shortener to track which tweets get the most traction.

 I have seen more consultants go this route.
 Basically, you start an affiliate program for your business.
 The referrals that sign on with you end up getting kickback payments for referring clients to you.
 Some people say it has helped bring them a serious amount of leads.

-In high school, school counselors always insisted those social clubs would hold serious weight on your college application.
+School counselors always insisted that those social clubs would hold serious weight on your college application in high school.
 I don’t know if that really mattered then or now.
-Being apart of social organizations can be great for building up your skills as a freelancer; Toastmaster is a good example.
+Being a part of social organizations can be great for building up your skills as a freelancer; Toastmaster is a good example.
 You can also think about joining virtual clubs via Facebook.
-This enables you to showcase your expertise, while giving others the chance to see your skills and hopefully provokes them to refer you to others.
+This enables you to showcase your expertise while giving others the chance to see your skills and hopefully provokes them to refer you to others.

 Everyone loves a good deal.
 Sometimes the quickest way to land a new client is to offer a deal.
-No, I am not saying offer some huge discount that would drastically effect your paycheck.
-If you have a future whale of a client who is indecisive about which package to purchase, offering them 10% off to sign right then, for a specific time length contract would be worth it.
+No, I am not saying offer some huge discount that would drastically affect your paycheck.
+If you have a future whale of a client who is indecisive about which package to purchase, offering them 10% off to sign right then for a specific time-length contract would be worth it.
 One thing I do is, give my newsletter subscribers early access and exclusive deals.
-This rewards them for being a subscriber, while at the same time, entices them.
+This rewards them for being a subscriber while at the same time, entices them.

-These 7 best practices on acquiring new clients are very simple to implement.
-Have you tried using these strategies to land new clients in the past or are they something you will consider using in the future?
+These seven best practices on acquiring new clients are straightforward to implement.
+Have you tried using these strategies to land new clients in the past, or are they something you will consider using in the future?